 Q. Will I get legal aid for my child arrangements case?

-If you think that you may qualify for legal aid in your case, your should seek advice from a solicitor because legal aid is not available for work undertaken by a direct access barrister.
-Since 01.04.13, with just a few exceptions, that there is no legal aid for new family dispute cases.
-The exceptions:-
+If you think that you may qualify for Public funding or legal aid as it was previously known, you should seek advice from a solicitor because public funding is not available for work undertaken by a direct access barrister.
+Since 01.04.13, with just a few exceptions, there is no public funding for family law cases.

-- if you can show some evidence that you have been subjected to domestic abuse (such as telling your GP in the past) or there are child protection issues, you may be eligible to apply for legal aid.
+Public funding may be available, (subject to your means) if you can show some evidence that you have been subjected to domestic abuse (for example, telling your GP or Housing Officer about the abuse in the past) or there are child protection issues.

 Q. Do I have to go to mediation before our finances can be sorted out at court?